-System Surveyor is also available as a tablet app and can be downloaded from the iPad Apple App Store or as an Android app on the Google Play Store by searching “System Surveyor”.
+System Surveyor is also available as a tablet app and can be downloaded from the iPad Apple App Store or by searching “System Surveyor”.
 The tablet app works without internet connection.
 You can collect information in the field and then sync to the System Surveyor Cloud Workspace once an internet connection is established.
-For those who use Microsoft Surface, you can use System Surveyor on a network -connected Web browser.
+For those who use Microsoft Surface, you can use System Surveyor on a network-connected Web browser.

 System Surveyor was developed by seasoned technical professionals from the IoT and systems industry – and we believe that it shows.
 After years of being frustrated by rudimentary site survey methods and a tedious system design process, as well as the challenges of keeping system records up to date, we decided to do something about it.
 And this is just the beginning.
 While we have our own ideas for making System Surveyor even better and more valuable, we’re counting on the System Surveyor user community for ideas and feedback to help set a new standard of professionalism in the electronic security industry, AV, low voltage and a wide range of IoT systems industries and markets.

 While System Surveyor is intuitive and easy to use, we have incorporated some innovative concepts.
 Take a look at our help guide or Learning Center for the available tutorial videos.
 You can also send us a message via on the screen chat bubble or email us at email@example.com and we’ll be pleased to provide assistance.
 Our support specialists will get right back to you, and if necessary, arrange an online session to help you out.